rust-embedded/discovery/microbit/src/01-background/README.md

 processor.
 For applications which run on batteries, that makes a huge difference.

-**Responsiveness.** To accomplish their purpose, some embedded systems must always react within a limited time interval (e.g. the "anti-lock" breaking system of a car).
+**Responsiveness.** To accomplish their purpose, some embedded systems must always react within a limited time interval (e.g. the "anti-lock" braking system of a car).
 If the system misses this type of *deadline*, a catastrophic failure might occur.
 Such a deadline is called a "hard real time" requirement.
 An embedded system which is bound by such a deadline is referred to as a "hard real-time system".
 A general purpose computer and OS usually has many software components which